Why Is Orajel Not Working?

 This is when only the gums swell up.
 The source does not necessarily have to come from the tooth itself.
 It could be due to a foreign body lodged in the gums or from periodontal disease.

 Tooth decay which has reached the nerve will cause what is known as root canal pain.
 This type of pain is so excruciatingly painful that painkillers will not work on it.
 If the pills don't work, don't expect the numbing gel to have any effect at all.

 The dreaded pain from impacted wisdom teeth can make your entire face hurt.
 Salt water rinsing, pain medication, and orajel are all rendered ineffective.
 The only way to get rid of this is by having the third molars removed.

-When you have an impacted wisdom tooth like the photo above, the gums which cover the tooth can get inflamed from time to time.
+When you have an impacted wisdom tooth, the gums which cover the tooth can get inflamed from time to time.

 Even after you have the impacted wisdom tooth removed, you could potentially end up with a dry socket.
 This condition is more painful than the impacted third molar but it is often out of our control.
 It has nothing to do with drinking through a straw nor getting stitches either!

 Orajel was never really that effective to begin with

 In case you needed more convincing, Orajel was never really THAT effective to begin with.
 Your dentist actually uses a prescription version of Orajel as the "pre-numbing" gel prior to giving you a dental injection.
 In case it has been awhile since you've been numb, that pre-numbing gel did very little to nullify the pain from the needle which came afterwards...

 Last but not least, even if you had a minor issue, the orajel will only offer temporary pain relief because the effects only last for 20 minutes at most.
 This means that you would have to continually keep using it every 20 minutes to get rid of the pain.
 However, the label says to only use it up to four times in a day!